The consumer packaged goods industry is driven by data.

 Keep reading to learn what CPG data analytics is, what data points you should be collecting, and how to use it.

-Simply put, CPG analytics is how you interpret the data you collect from various sources.
-Without these analytics, it’s impossible to distill data points into meaningful information.
+CPG analytics is the collection and interpretation of data you collect from various sales and CPG marketing sources.
+Without data analytics, it’s impossible to turn data into actionable information.
 Identifying your % ACV and total distribution points is great.
 Now what do you do with that information?

 Analytics can be broken down into various categories, such as sales data, action data, and observational data.
 Each segment provides a clearer picture of where your business is at and where it could potentially grow.

 For example, if you notice that your TDP is lower than it should be within a specific market, you can identify areas for improvement.
 Are there retailers you’re not selling in?
 How well are your products promoted in the stores where you do have a presence?
 Is it more profitable to expand your product line within the same stores or to reach out to other storefronts?
 Until you can analyze your data, you’re essentially flying blind.

 While you can segment CPG retail analytics into smaller buckets, there are two types of data your brand should be collecting.
 These are retail measurement data vs. consumer behaviors, as illustrated by retail measurement data and panel data.